 I’ve had plenty of time over the summer to reflect on last season and form my predictions for the new 2017/18 Premier League season.

-In this post i’ll firstly recap on ways you can improve your approach to football betting, and then give my views, as a mere football fan, on who I think is most likely to win the Premier League this season.
+In this post I give my views, as a mere football fan, on who I think is most likely to win the Premier League this season.

 Who’s The Strongest Team In The Premier League?

 Based on last season alone, Chelsea were strongest team statistically (see Squawka), and this was reflected by their points tally.
 They won the title by 7 clear points, remember?

 I’m inclined to say that Chelsea are still the strongest team in the Premier League.
 I fully expect them to compete again this season.

 I realise that they’re not without issues at the moment (e.g. Costa, players bans, injuries).
 But they have squad depth, quality, and an undoubtedly passionate manager that makes them my #1 pick.